raspberryenvoie/piRa1n/README.md

 # piRa1n is an easy way to create a portable CheckRa1n dongle.
-If you want to jailbreak your iDevice and you do not have access to your computer, you can create your own box with a Raspberry Pi 4 and carry it anywhere, you just have to connect it to a power bank.\
+If you want to jailbreak your iDevice and you do not have access to your computer, you can create your own box with a Raspberry Pi 4/Banana pi M2 Zero and carry it anywhere, you just have to connect it to a power bank.\
 [Demo of piRa1n](https://youtu.be/lqGb8SG-VII)
 ![piRa1n](https://github.com/raspberryenvoie/piRa1n/blob/master/piRa1n.jpg)